tapis-project/authenticator/README.md

 1. `git pull` - Download the latest updates locally.
 2. `make build.api` - Build a new version of the API container image.
-3. `make migrate.upgade` - Run any new migrations (this step is only needed if new files appear in the `versions` directory).migrations
+3. `make migrate.upgrade` - Run any new migrations (this step is only needed if new files appear in the `versions` directory).migrations
 4. `docker-compose up -d authenticator` - start a new version of the Authenticator.